irrdnet/irrd/docs/admins/availability-and-migration.rst

 For further details, see the
 :ref:`NRTM serial handling documentation <mirroring-nrtm-serials>`.
-Do note that without synchronised serials, NRTM users must not be switched (e.g. by DNS changes or load balancers) to different instances, as they will potentially silently lose updates unless they reload their local copy.
+Do note that without synchronised serials, NRTM users must not be switched (e.g. by DNS changes or load balancers) to different instances, without reloading their local copy.
+Otherwise they may silently lose updates.

 RPKI and scope filter
 ~~~~~~~~~~~~~~~~~~~~~